The Bankrate promise

 This repayment plan extends your mortgage term by taking the amount you owe and tacking it on to the back of your loan.
 For instance, if before your forbearance you had 15 years left on your loan and you postponed payments for five months, your new term would be 15 years and five months.
 This option changes no part of your loan except for the term.

 For borrowers who can’t afford insurance or taxes (which are often paid through escrow accounts), the lender will make these payments on your behalf during the forbearance.
 After the forbearance period, the amount the lender paid would be applied to your principal balance and the term would be extended.
 In this instance, if a lender paid $5,000 in escrow payments and your balance is $100,000 over 30 years, your new balance would be $105,000 with a new term of 30 years and six months.

 Repayment options by loan type

-Frequently asked questions about repayment options after forbearance
+FAQ about repayment options after mortgage forbearance

 You can obtain a mortgage forbearance plan for six months, after which you can request a six-month extension.
 All told, you could pause your mortgage payments for up to a year.